Neves-P/DAISIErobustness/README.md

 # Installation

-DAISIErobustness can easily be install from GitHub by running the following code:
+DAISIErobustness can easily be installed from GitHub by running the following code:
 ``` r
 install.packages("remotes")
 remotes::install_github("Neves-P/DAISIErobustness")